NORA0120 – Intermediate Norwegian, Level II

 Formal prerequisite knowledge

 Applicants must meet the basic requirements for entrance to higher education in Norway.
-It is presumed that the applicant has passed Norwegian Level I with a minimum of “D” or better in both the oral and written examinations, or Norskprøven level A2.
-If you have attended a Norwegian level A2 course outside of the UiO (Norskprøven level A2), documentation of this must be produced on the first day of class.
+It is presumed that the applicant has passed Norwegian Level I, all 4 parts of Norskprøven level A2, or a course equivalent to NORA0110 at an accredited university.
+Students who have taken a course equivalent to NORA0110 that give letter grades at another institute or faculty at UiO must have at least a D on all parts of the exam(s) in order to enroll in NORA0120.
 Students who fail to document their A2 level will be demoted to level I. To be admitted you must submit required supporting documents.

 Overlapping courses

-This course is equivalent to the courses listed above, and is also equivalent to Folkeuniversitetet's Levels B1 (4-5) and European level B1, but does not automatically qualify one for a residence permit.
+This course is equivalent to the courses listed above, and is also equivalent to Folkeuniversitetet's Levels B1 (4-5) and European level B1, but it does not automatically qualify you for a residence permit.

 Norwegian courses up to a maximum of 40 credits can be used as part of a degree at the University of Oslo for international students.
 Contact your department for more information.